angular/angular/aio/content/tutorial/toh-pt5.md

 * The constructor expects Angular to inject the `HeroService` into a private `heroService` property.
 * The `ngOnInit()` lifecycle hook calls `getHeroes`.

-This `getHeroes` reduces the number of heroes displayed to four (2nd, 3rd, 4th, and 5th).
+This `getHeroes` returns the sliced list of heroes at positions 1 and 5, returning only four of the Top Heroes (2nd, 3rd, 4th, and 5th).

 <code-example path="toh-pt5/src/app/dashboard/dashboard.component.ts" region="getHeroes">
 </code-example>